niplav/site/range_and_forecasting_accuracy.md

 (observation 3. only holds for Metaculus, because there are no questions on PredictionBook with enough forecasts to run the analysis).

-These results suggest what to expect with questions with even higher range:
+These results suggest what to expect with questions with even greater
-That later predictions on them will generally be more accurate, and that the kinds of questions asked with a very high range might have an even accuracy than questions with short and medium ranges.
+range: That later predictions on them will generally be more accurate, and that the kinds of questions asked with a very high range might have engender prediction with an even accuracy than questions with short and medium ranges.

 However, there are plausible reasons to expect the trend from 1. and 2. to reverse: The questions asked with very high range are not very